 PANELISTS:

-Jeffrey L. Steiner is a partner in the Washington, D.C. office, where he co-leads the firm’s Derivatives practice and is co-leader of the firm’s Digital Currencies and Blockchain Technology team practice.
-Mr. Steiner advises financial institutions, energy companies, private funds, corporations and others on compliance and implementation issues relating to derivatives and commodities trading, including compliance with CFTC, SEC, the Dodd-Frank Act, and other rules and regulations.
-He also helps clients to navigate through cross-border issues resulting from global derivatives and commodities requirements.
-Before joining the firm, Mr. Steiner was special counsel in the Division of Market Oversight at the CFTC where he handled a range of issues relating to trading and execution of futures and swaps.
+Jeffrey L. Steiner is a partner in the Washington, D.C. office, co-chair of the firm’s Derivatives Practice, and co-chair of the firm’s Digital Currencies and Blockchain Technology Practice.
+He advises financial institutions, dealers, hedge funds, private equity funds, and others on compliance and implementation issues relating to CFTC, SEC, the Dodd-Frank Act, and other banking rules and regulations.
+He also helps clients to navigate through cross-border issues resulting from global derivatives requirements.
+He has been recognized by Chambers Global and Chambers USA as an international leading lawyer for his work in derivatives, and was named a Cryptocurrency, Blockchain and Fintech Trailblazer.

 MCLE CREDIT INFORMATION: